dscope-io/dscope-camel-snowflake/PRIVATE_KEY_AUTHENTICATION.md

 - **Validation**: Base64 decoding, ASN.1 header validation, Java KeyFactory parsing
 - **Error Messages**: Informative feedback for troubleshooting authentication issues

 The private key authentication is now fully implemented and ready for production use with real Snowflake private keys.
+When using inline `privateKey` contents, only unencrypted keys are supported; for encrypted PEM, provide a file path plus `privateKeyPassword`.

+## Related: OAuth Authentication

+If you prefer OAuth, set `authenticator=oauth` and supply a bearer `token` instead of password/private key.
+Token lifecycle (refresh/rotation) is managed externally by your IdP.